 - The ones with big eyes: making the right decision

-- The ones with a big smile: friendly
+- The ones with a big smiles: friendly

 - The ones holding a sake bottle: maintaining a high virtue